Basis of Preparation

 Translation differences generated through elimination of the acquisition costs of foreign subsidiaries and translation of equity items accrued after acquisition are recognized under other comprehensive profit/loss items.
 When a subsidiary is sold, accumulated translation differences are recognized in the income statement as part of the gain or loss on the sale.

-Government grants, for example, grants received from the government for a purchase of tangible assets, are entered as a deduction of the book value of the asset when there is reasonable assurance that the company will receive the grant and will comply with the conditions attaching to the grant.
+Government grants, such as grants received from the government for a purchase of tangible assets, are entered as a deduction of the book value of the asset when there is reasonable assurance that the company will receive the grant and will comply with the conditions attaching to the grant.
 Grants are recognized as income over the life of a depreciable asset by way of a reduced depreciation.
 Government grants that are intended to compensate costs are recognized as income over the same period as the related costs are recognized.
 These government grants are presented under other operating income.
-The company has an R&D capital loan from TEKES (the Finnish Funding Agency for Technology and Innovation) which was transferred as part of the Siltanet business operations transaction in 2010.
-This loan is not of a significant magnitude.

 Property, Plant, and Equipment

 The property, plant, and equipment of Group companies are measured in the balance sheet at cost less accumulated straight-line depreciation and eventual impairment losses.
 When a part of a current assets item is treated as a separate asset, expenses related to its replacement are capitalized and any remaining book value is written off.
 Expenses incurring at a later date are included in the class of property, plant, and equipment only if it is probable that the property will provide future economic benefits to the Group and that the acquisition cost can be reliably determined.
 Other repair and maintenance expenses are recognized in profit/loss as and when incurred.